-Sermanni boasts a remarkable and successful coaching career spanning 25 years.
-His winning mentality and focus on player development have directly contributed to the success of two of the most prominent national teams in the 2015 FIFA Women’s World Cup – Australia and eventual champions, the United States.
+Sermanni boasts a remarkable and successful coaching career spanning 30 years.
+His winning mentality and focus on player development directly contributed to the success of two of the most prominent national teams in the 2015 FIFA Women’s World Cup – Australia and the eventual champion United States.

-As a player, Sermanni had over 300 professional appearances and 57 goals in a 16-year span for clubs in his native Scotland, England, Australia and New Zealand.
-As a coach, he spent much of his early career in Australia, taking the helm of the Australian Women’s National Team for the first time from 1994-1996.
+As a player, Sermanni had over 300 professional appearances and 57 goals in a 16-year span for clubs in his native Scotland, as well as in England, Australia and New Zealand.
+As a coach, he spent much of his early career in Australia, taking the helm of the Australia Women’s National Team for the first time from 1994 to 1996.

 In 2002, he took over as head coach for the New York Power of the Women’s United Soccer Association and was nominated for Coach of the Year.
-In 2004, Sermanni returned to helm the Matilda’s and led them to the quarterfinals of the 2007 and 2011 FIFA Women’s World Cup, and the team was ranked eighth – the highest ever – in the FIFA Global rankings.
+In 2004, Sermanni returned to the helm with the Matildas and led them to the quarterfinals of the 2007 and 2011 FIFA Women’s World Cups, as well as the No. 8 – Australia’s highest ever – in the FIFA Global rankings.

 Assistant Coach - Khano Smith

-Smith, 34, arrives to Orlando after registering a 19-1-1 record (.929 winning percentage) during his first season as an assistant coach with the Southern New Hampshire University men’s soccer team in 2015.
+Smith, 37, joined Orlando after registering a 19-1-1 record (.929 winning percentage) during his first season as an assistant coach with the Southern New Hampshire University men’s soccer team in 2015.

-In addition, Orlando Pride’s newest coaching staff member brings plenty of on-the-field experience.
-The former left-winger appeared in 100 matches for the New England Revolution in six years, scoring eight goals, including the late game-winning goal against the MetroStars that led his team to the MLS Conference Championship in 2005.
+In addition, the Bermuda international brings plenty of on-the-field experience.
+The former left-winger appeared in 100 matches for the New England Revolution in six years, scoring eight goals, including the late game-winning goal against the MetroStars to lead his team to the Eastern Conference Final in 2005.
 Smith also played one season with the New York Red Bulls in 2009 and English side Lincoln City in the 2009-10 season.

-The two-time NSCAA All-American is one of Bermuda’s most famous soccer players, having played for the national team from 2003 until 2011, finding the back of the net ten times in 32 appearances.
+After splitting his collegiate career between Champlain College and Lees-McRae College, the two-time NSCAA All-American is one of Bermuda’s most famous soccer players, having played for the national team from 2003 until 2011, finding the back of the net 10 times in 32 appearances.

 Goalkeeper Coach - Lloyd Yaxley

-Yaxley joins the Pride after four seasons with the Washington Spirit where he oversaw the development of current Orlando goalkeeper Ashlyn Harris from 2013-15 and the team qualified for the postseason in each of the last three seasons.
-Last year, Yaxley coached Spirit goalkeeper Stephanie Labbé, who went on to win a bronze medal with Canada at the 2016 Rio Olympics.
+Yaxley joined the Pride after four seasons with the Washington Spirit where he oversaw the development of Harris from 2013-15 and helped the team qualify for the postseason in each of the three seasons.
+In 2016, Yaxley coached Spirit goalkeeper Stephanie Labbé, who went on to win a bronze medal with Canada at the 2016 Rio Olympics.
 Prior to joining Washington, Yaxley was a coach for D.C.
 United Women and also served as the Director of Goalkeeping and Sr. Director of Coaching for Prince William Soccer Inc.

-A native of Essex, England, Yaxley joined the U.S. U23 Women’s National Team coaching staff during the team’s Istria Cup win last year in Croatia.
-In addition, Yaxley has coached the U18’s and U23’s at multiple camps, and was also called to assist the full U.S. Women’s National team’s two matches against Romania in November 2016.
+A native of Essex, England, Yaxley is a frequent coach with the U.S. U-23 Women’s National Team In addition, Yaxley has worked with the U-18 WNT and was also called to assist the senior U.S. Women’s National Team for two matches against Romania in November 2016.